How To Grow Foxtail Palm Tree (Wodyetia bifurcata)

 More information can be found on EDIS and Floridata sites.

-3 thoughts on “How To Grow Foxtail Palm Tree (Wodyetia bifurcata)”
+3 thoughts on “How to Grow the Foxtail Palm Tree (Wodyetia bifurcata)”

 1. Can you be more specific as to fertilizers recommended for the Foxtail Palm?
 I have a pretty tree and do not want to harm it in any way, but the foliage is sort of pale looking and I would like to darken it somewhat.